earthlab/cft-CRAN/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Changed the description so as to not start with "This is a package", package name, title or similar.

+* Put USGS in single quotes

+* Added a link to the USGS API web interface in the description

+* Added vignettes instead of examples in the .Rd files, so more explanation could be given and there could be more setup code before calling functions

+* There were no ERRORs, WARNINGs, or NOTEs returned from R CMD Check

+## First resubmission
+This is a resubmission.
+In this version I have:

 * Updated the link to climatologylab, changing http -> https

 * Decreased the size of the tarball to below 5 MB by removing extraneous files